The End of One Size Fits All Fitness Plans

 A simple structure could look something like this:

-the time available, the level of stress and the quality of sleep.
+• Understand your lifestyle: the time available, your stress level, and the quality of your sleep.

-a balance of cardiovascular, strength training and mobility exercises should be selected.
+• Select adaptable exercises: a balance of cardiovascular, strength training, and mobility exercises.

-use apps and journals to observe progress and make the necessary changes.
+• Monitor and adapt: use apps and journals to observe progress and make necessary changes.

-This section links directly to questions relating to search terms such as: "fitness plan for busy executives", "personalizing workouts".
+This approach directly addresses search terms such as "fitness plan for busy executives" and "personalizing workouts".

 Also Read: Senior-Friendly Exercises To Do On a Chair